Truck and Trailer Defect Attorneys Representing Injured People

 Product Liability Claims Against Truck Manufacturers

 Rosenfeld Injury Lawyers has successfully taken on large truck companies and manufacturers when representing the victims of accidents involving large commercial vehicles.
-Thousands of clients have trusted our legal expertise and experience and we will do whatever it takes to ensure that you recover every bit of compensation to which you are entitled under Illinois’s laws.
-Contact us today to schedule your free consultation and we will let you know more about the services we provide, your legal options and how we can provide you the greatest chance of a successful recovery.
+Thousands of clients have trusted our legal expertise and experience, and we will do whatever it takes to ensure that you recover every bit of compensation to which you are entitled under Illinois’s laws.
+Contact us today to schedule your free consultation, and we will let you know more about the services we provide, your legal options and how we can give you the highest chance of a successful recovery.